In recent years, even school leaders have labelled the performance tables published the government "baffling".

 So, total points for the eight subjects are are divided by 10 (eight including English and maths that are double weighted) to get a per pupil result.
 The Department for Education website also offers a descriptive summary of how far above or below the national average each school sits.
 You can discover whether a school's progress is Well above average / Above average / Average / Below Average by searching here.

-We exclusively show this result, where available, which reflects the academic side to A level entry and our dial shows the % of pupils achieveing at least three levels at grades AAB or better including two facilitating subjects.
+We exclusively show the 3 A levels AAB result, where available, which reflects the academic side to A level entry and our dial shows the % of pupils achieveing at least three levels at grades AAB or better including two facilitating subjects.
 This is a tough metric, and we do not show this dial if the school reports 0% pupils achieving this result.

 ‘Facilitating subjects’ are those most commonly needed for entry to leading universities.
 These are: biology, chemistry, physics, mathematics, further mathematics, geography, history, English literature and classical or modern languages.